 The kids went on absolutely everything but Dave and I did some things and not others.
 Everything would have been fine for us to go on but I’m not great at heights and there were times when we just didn’t feel as fit as we could have been and so had a rest whilst the children enjoyed themselves.
 General fitness is something to consider at WOW Park as it’s a really active place to spend time but you don’t have to do any activities – it’s great for spectators too.

 As well as climbing structures, WOW Park had so many swings from big double rope swings working on momentum to bucket swings, three person swings and swings with zip line seats on them, swishing through the forest.

 WOW Park has so many zip lines plus trim trails to test your balance and stamina.
-With all sorts of bridges to cross and challenges to overcome, the children absolutely loved them.
+With all sorts of hanging suspension bridges to cross and challenges to overcome, the children absolutely loved them.

 One favourite part of WOW Park was the trampoline nets in the trees.
 Big nets stretched between trees that you could jump and bounce on, like trampolines in the sky.
 They were great fun – especially when a few huge balls were added too.
 Such a simple activity but something we all really enjoyed.